Best Social Media Scheduling APIs Compared (2026)

 Comparison table

-Use Postproxy if you are building automated publishing workflows, need explicit per-platform failure reporting, use n8n or AI agents in your stack, or want flat pricing that does not scale with profile count.
+Use Postproxy if you are building automated publishing workflows, need explicit per-platform failure reporting, want a sandbox to develop against before connecting real accounts, use n8n or AI agents in your stack, or want flat pricing that does not scale with profile count.

-Use Ayrshare if you need the broadest platform coverage (especially Reddit, Snapchat, Telegram, or Google Business Profile) and per-profile pricing fits your scale.
+Use Ayrshare if you need the broadest platform coverage (especially Reddit or Snapchat) and per-profile pricing fits your scale.

 The most useful lens for choosing is understanding whether you need a scheduling product or publishing infrastructure.